 Business Development and Financing

-The City of Minneapolis, through the department of Community Planning & Economic Development (CPED) in partnership with the Metropolitan Consortium of Community Developers (MCCD), has established the Homegrown Business Development Center to provide financing and technical assistance for Minneapolis-based businesses that process and manufacture local food products.
+The City of Minneapolis, through the department of Community Planning & Economic Development (CPED) in partnership with Homegrown Minneapolis, has established the Homegrown Small Business Fund to provide financing and technical assistance for Minneapolis-based businesses that process and manufacture local food products.

 The purpose of this program is to foster the development and expansion of business ventures that promote sustainable agriculture and food production within Minneapolis and the surrounding region.
-To be eligible for loan funds, a minimum of 10% of the business’s product must come from local ingredients.
-For the purposes of this program, a ‘local ingredient’ must be produced, grown or raised in Minnesota or within approximately 200 miles of Minneapolis.
+The program has been recently updated and additional details will be available soon.

 Business Health and Safety Loan Program

 The Business Health and Safety Loan Program provides financing to: businesses to make minor improvements to achieve health and safety code requirements; businesses participating in the Minneapolis Health Department’s Green Business Program; and energy efficient coolers for fresh produce and healthy food for businesses participating in the Minneapolis Health Department’s Corner Store program.
 Eligible improvements include, but are not limited to general repairs, flooring, grease trap installation, floor drains, automatic roof vents, food service equipment such as walk-in coolers, warewashing equipment and cooling equipment, and pollution reduction upgrades as part of the Green Business Program.
 Loans are up to $10,000 for a 5 year term at 7% interest.
 For more information, contact Daniel Bonilla (B-TAP, City of Minneapolis, 612-673-5232) or Kris Maritz (MCCD, 612-843-3262).